valdemarjuniorr/springboot3-examples/graphql-example/README.md

 ## Description

-This project is aΩ CRUD example of how to use GraphQL with Spring Boot.
+This project is a CRUD example of how to use GraphQL with Spring Boot.
 We have a simple record `Product` with the following fields `id`, `name`, and `price`.
 In this example we have `Query` and `Mutation` to get and create products.
 The schema is defined in the `product.graphqls` file.

 ## Features